Battle of Golymin: Battle

 About the same time as Augereau's attack started Murat arrived around Garnow with the cavalry divisions of Klein and Milhaud, and Davout's light cavalry.
 They drove the Russian cavalry into the woods to the south of Golymin, but were then unable to pursue further because the terrain was unsuitable for cavalry.

 Golitsyn's force was now reinforced by two cavalry regiments from the 7th and 8th divisions, who had pushed past Augereau's cavalry on the Ciechanów road.
 However, Davout's 1st Division under Morand was beginning to arrive from the south-east.
-Golitsyn sent three infantry battalions into the woods and marshes to the south of Golymin, and two cavalry regiments to cover the Pułtusk road.
+Golitsyn sent three infantry battalions into the woods and marshes to the south of Gołymin, and two cavalry regiments to cover the Pułtusk road.

 At about 3:30pm Morand's first brigade attacked.
 After a struggle they drove the Russians out.
-Davout saw that the Russians were trying to retire towards Makow, and sent Morand's second brigade to advance via the Pułtusk road.
+Davout saw that the Russians were trying to retire towards Maków, and sent Morand's second brigade to advance via the Pułtusk road.
 A unit of dragoons led by General Rapp charged the Russian cavalry on the road, but found that the marshes on either side contained Russian infantry up to their waists in water and safe from the cavalry.
 The dragoons were driven back and Rapp was wounded.
 After taking the woods Morand's division did not advance further, concerned that there would be further useless losses.

 Night had now fallen and the Russians started to withdraw.
-Dokhturov's men led the way to Makow, then at about 9 p.m.
+Dokhturov's men led the way to Maków, then at about 9 p.m.
 Golitsyn sent off his guns, cavalry and then his infantry.

-Augereau occupied Golymin early on 27 December.
+Augereau occupied Gołymin early on 27 December.

 Losses on both sides seem to have been around 800.